The fixings for…

 And then the stock.
 At this point, before the lobster and cream are added, you boil it heavily to both cook and rough up the potatoes a bit so you get more starch out of them.
 Check the potatoes every minute or two after his specified cooking time.
 When they’re done, the corners of the diced potatoes will be softened and the inside creamy but still somewhat firm.

-Finally, the lobster and cream are added and you taste and carefully adjust the seasoning.
+Finally, the pot’s taken off the heat, the lobster and cream are added, and you taste and carefully adjust the seasoning.
 In this case, I needed to add a few pinches of salt and plenty of freshly-ground pepper, adding them in moderate amounts and retasting several times.
 I use the full two cups of cream per recipe, by the way.
 If you have presentation claw meats like I did, put those in with the rest of the lobster meat so they’ll cook the rest of the way through.
 Stir carefully so you don’t break up the claw meats, and remember to fish them out when you’re ready to serve.